isfandyar/How-did-the-pandemic-influence-crime-in-the-City-of-Toronto/README.md

 ## Overview of the paper

 This repository explores neighbourhood crime statistics of the City of Toronto during 2019 & 2020 using the Neighbourhood Crime Rate data was pulled from the City of Toronto Open Portal.
+The goal is to see how the pandemic year (2020) differs from the non-pandemic year (2019).

 ## File structure